dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/crud.md

 ### Display enrollments

-Open *Pages/Students/Details.cshtml*.
-Add the following highlighted code to display a list of enrollments:
+Replace the code in *Pages/Students/Details.cshtml* with the following code to display a list of enrollments.
+The changes are highlighted.

 [!code-cshtml[Main](intro/samples/cu30/Pages/Students/Details.cshtml?highlight=32-53)]